JillevdW/bugfixes/README.md

 ## Put an old Android SDK Back
 You will need to take the SDK, decompile it, change stuff and then recompile it.
-[This link will save your life.](https://gist.github.com/benvium/5923d50c30ab7c7df0f3)
+[This link will save your life.](https://gist.github.com/benvium/5923d50c30ab7c7df0f3) Then, when you're at the point of signing, instead use this line:
+`jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore my-release-key.keystore my_application.apk alias_name`

 ## Swift related error info: